 How to get to Am Hof

 The Christmas market is right in the centre of town (it used to be the *actual* centre of medieval Vienna).
-You pass the square on Part 4 of my recommended self-guided walking tour route of the city.
+You even pass the square on Part 4 of my recommended self-guided walking tour route of the city.

 Subway: U1 (Stephansplatz), U3 (Herrengasse) or U2 (Schottentor).
 Each is a short walk from Am Hof, or you can catch one of the bus lines below